Kevin Samuels: Personal life and death

 Samuels was married and divorced twice.
-He had a daughter.
+He had one daughter in his first marriage.

 On May 5, 2022, Samuels was found unresponsive in his Atlanta apartment after a woman who had stayed with him the night prior called 911, telling the operator Samuels was complaining of chest pains and that he had collapsed.
 Samuels was rushed to a hospital, where he later died.
-According to the medical examiner's report Samuels had hypertension, which contributed to his death.
+According to the medical examiner's report, Samuels had hypertension, which contributed to his death.

+Impressions and tributes

+American comedian Affion Crockett had a regular show on his YouTube channel playing a character called Devin R. Samuels, which was a comedic impression of Kevin Samuels.
+Crockett often used the same mannerisms, phrases, and styles of communicating that Samuels had on his show.

+Bulgarian music producer ORLI ANROW did a tribute song in memory of Kevin Samuels, named "Young Kevin Samuels".
+The producer had similar attire as Samuels in the music video and also used expressions that Samuels did on his show.
+The song included a sample from Kevin Samuels, who is also credited as a writer of the song.